PointT2I: LLM-based text-to-image generation via keypoints: Method

 To generate pose-guided images, we project the 3D keypoints produced by our keypoint generator into a 2D representation suitable for image synthesis.
 Among multiple candidate projections, we select the most informative one based on spatial distribution.
 The selected 2D keypoints, which we refer to as \textit{pose guidance}, are provided to the image generator along with the input prompt to produce pose-consistent images.

 We obtain a set of 3D human pose keypoints from the keypoint generator, with $z=0$ denoting the ground plane.
-To make them suitable for image generation, we project the keypoints onto a 2D plane from eight different directions.
-Specifically, each projection direction is defined as $ \mathbf{v}= (\cos (\theta\pi/8), \sin(\theta\pi/8), 0)$ for $\theta = 0,1,..., 7$, yielding eight distinct 2D projections.
-Among these, we select the projection with the highest 2D coordinate variance to minimize overlap and better preserve the spatial structure of the original 3D human pose.
+To make them suitable for image generation, we project the 3D keypoints onto a 2D image plane using an orthographic camera model, which linearly maps 3D points onto the image plane by discarding the depth component along the viewing direction.
+The camera intrinsics are assumed to have a unit focal length and the image center as the principal point, implying that the original 3D coordinates are preserved without additional scaling or normalization.
+The camera extrinsics are defined by the view direction, specified as $\mathbf{v}= (\cos (\theta\pi/8), \sin(\theta\pi/8), 0)$ for $\theta = 0,1,..., 7$, corresponding to eight orthographic views uniformly distributed around the vertical axis.
+Among these projections, we select the one with the highest 2D coordinate variance to minimize overlap and better preserve the spatial structure of the original 3D human pose.
 The selected projection serves as the pose guidance used in the image generation process.
 Each of the 17 keypoints in this projection corresponds to a specific human joint, facilitating an accurate representation of the target pose.
 Together with the textual prompt, this projection guides the image generator in producing an image aligned with the specified pose.
 In \Cref{sec:experiments}, we present both qualitative and quantitative results demonstrating that the generated images align well with the textual input prompts and the generated human pose keypoints.